Garden Styles - Garden Design

 Usually low maintenance once established however.

 - Buxus, box and Taxus, yew topiary.
-Can be achieved with other plants however, but will need more regular clipping.
+Can be achieved with other plants but will need more regular clipping.

 - Symmetrical layout.